jfrux/cfenv/README.md

 ### ToDo

 - Allow for version selection and local / global railo versions a la rbenv / nodenv.
-- Create CLI for `railoenv`
+- `railoenv` CLI
-    `new` command for creating a railo context in a directory `server` command for starting the local railo context with possible port options.
+- `railoenv new` command for creating a railo context in a directory
+- `railoenv server` command for starting the local railo context with possible port options.